Shopify vs WooCommerce – Who Wins This Battle of Ecommerce Platforms?

 - you think you’ll need customer support when running your store.

 - you like the idea of just signing up, following a few steps, and voila, having a fully-functional online store ready for business.

 Choose WooCommerce if,

 - you either have a WordPress website or are ready to build one and create an eCommerce store over it.

 - you don’t mind getting into the technical side to set up your store or are willing to pay a developer for it.

 - you want complete control over your online store.

 - you want a large pool of store designs, plugins, and extensions to choose from.

 - you can make do without 24/7 support.

 In the end, you can’t go wrong by choosing either platform.
-It’s also worth mentioning that it doesn’t cost much to hire Shopify developer or WooCommerce experts to help set up your e-commerce store.
+It’s also worth mentioning that it doesn’t cost much to hire a Shopify developer or WooCommerce expert to help set up your eCommerce store.
 Popularity has its advantages and easily available, affordable, and quality developer talent is one of them.